The answer seems obvious, doesn’t it? After all, who doesn’t want to be more independent financially?

 There’s another piece of advice Patrice Lewis gives which shouldn’t be overlooked.
 Don’t quit your day job.
 Of course, that’s assuming you still have one.

-Click the link below the article excerpt to read the whole article.
+But you need more guidance than this brief summary to go on.
+Click the link below the article excerpt to read the whole thing.

 Turn your passion